virustotalop/ObsidianAuctions/README.md

 # How to submit a pull request
 Make a fork of master and submit a pull request into the refactor branch making sure that the code compiles against spigot 1.8+.
 If any of the code does not compile the pull request will either be rejected or you will be asked to update the code.
 For any new classes follow the [allman style of formatting](https://en.wikipedia.org/wiki/Indent_style#Allman_style) other classes follow the style that is there as a majority of the code needs to be refactored into allman anyways.
+Make sure to sign the [contributors file](CONTRIBUTORS.md) when you submit the pull request.
+Need help with markdown?
+Refer to [this project for help.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 # FAQ
 * What is ObsidianAuctions?